gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     void process() { callback(); }
 ```

 For `EventFunctionWrapper` the function `process` is defined as a call to `callback` which is passed as an argument to the constructor of `EventFunctionWrapper`.
-Additionally, we wil need to give each object a name through the constructor.
+Additionally, we will need to give each object a name through the constructor.

 ---
 <!-- _class: code-50-percent -->

 ## Detour: m5.simulate: SimObject::startup

-Below is a snippet of code from the definition of `m5.simulate` in `src/python/m5/simulate.py`:
+Below is a snippet of code from the definition of `m5.simulate` in [src/python/m5/simulate.py](/gem5/src/python/m5/simulate.py):

 ```python
 def simulate(*args, **kwargs):